 I planned my first visit to Newfoundland specifically to hike in the park.
 While the province has some spectacular hikes, my favourite trails are in Gros Morne.

-But even though my priority is hiking, there are lots of other great things to do in Grose Morne National Park.
+But even though my priority is hiking, there are lots of other great things to do in Gros Morne National Park.
 It has beautiful scenery that is accessible without hiking, but it also has great food, cute towns, and fascinating geology.

 My guide to Gros Morne National Park includes: